banerjek/folio_circrules_test/README.md

 3. Save the file to your computer
 4. Unzip the file
 5. Enter the main directory of the unzipped archive
-6. Zip the folder within that main directory named "folio_circrules_test-main"

 **2. Load the Extension**

 1. Open Google Chrome
+2. Press F12 to enter Developer Mode
-2. In the address bar, go to: chrome://extensions/
+3. In the address bar, go to: chrome://extensions/
-3. Click the **Load unpacked** button
+4. Click the **Load unpacked** button
-4. In the file picker, select the zipped "folio_circrules_test-main.zip" file
+5. In the picker, select the  "folio_circrules_test-main" folder
-3. Click **Select Folder**

 **3. Confirm It Loaded**

 - The extension should now appear in the extensions list
 - Click the puzzle icon in Chrome
-- You will need to give it permissions for every FOLIO site you want to run it on
+- You will need to give it permissions for every FOLIO site you want to run it on (click on the extension when on the site)
 - Pin the extension if desired

 **4. Known problems**